HuLab-Code/RSSR/README.md

 # RSSR
-code used for DEGs between regRGCs and surRGCs
+code used for DEGs analysis between regRGCs and surRGCs